August 14

 • Increased levels of blood glucose after eating

-• Increase in cholesterol with espresso or unfiltered kinds of coffees
+• Increase in cholesterol with espresso or unfiltered kinds of coffee

 • Increased risk of gaining weight if we drink coffee with added cream and sweeteners

-• Adolescents on a daily basis should consume less than 100 milligrams of caffeine (all the drinks that have caffeine are included in this daily recommendation)
+• Adolescents daily should consume less than 100 milligrams of caffeine (all the drinks that have caffeine are included in this daily recommendation)

 • Increased heartburn risk